 All schemes are subject to the council being able to obtain appropriate levels of funding to allow them to progress, and so I cannot give any commitment at the current time.
 However, a potential solution could be the upgrading of the lights at Dereham Road/ Bowthorpe Road to include a pedestrian phase.
 This is not due for replacement until 2024, but we will look to bring this forward if we can."
+Mr Holmes asked a supplementary a question which was withdrawn because it duplicated question 4 below.

-County Councillor Elizabeth Morgan, Wensum Division, to ask the following question:
+County Councillor Elizabeth Morgan, Wensum Division, asked the following question: